 First, there is a one-time registration fee of $25.00 to cover costs of student evaluation and the creation of transcripts.

-Finally, as special help to students who wish to have their life learning or work experience evaluated for credit towards an ATS degree, there is a $300.00 Life Learning Portfolio Fee.
-In keeping with the TASTE AND SEE CAMPAIGN the Life Learning Evaluation Fee has been reduced for the 2012 Fall Semester to $150.00.
-(For information see Life Learning Evaluation)
+Finally, as special help to students who do not have a Bachelor’s degree from a college or university and wish to submit a Life-Learning Paper along with their transcript for Post High School work done wish to have their life learning or work experience evaluated for credit towards an ATS degree, there is a $150.00 Life Learning Portfolio Fee.

 As has already been mentioned, throughout the Church's long and checkered history many diverse seminaries have been established to serve various church denominations or movements that have arisen: Roman Catholic, Eastern Orthodox, Anglican, Presbyterian, Anabaptist, Baptist, Evangelical, Pentecostal, and Charismatic.
 While these seminaries often have much to commend them and may do some good, in the final analysis, it must be remembered that ultimately they exist for the express purpose of training ministers for the theological viewpoint of a particular denomination or movement, thereby equipping them to propagate a particular viewpoint and perpetuate a particular denomination or movement, ultimately undermining the unity and the effectiveness of the Church of Jesus Christ.